antonio-morales/Fuzzing101/Exercise 2/Readme.md

 ## What you will learn
 Once you complete this exercise you will know how:
-- To fuzz a library using an external aplication
+- To fuzz a library using an external application
-- To use **afl-clang-lto**, a collision free instrumentation that is faster and provides better results than *afl-clang-fast*.
+- To use **afl-clang-lto**, a collision free instrumentation that is faster and provides better results than *afl-clang-fast*
 - To use Eclipse IDE as an easy alternative to GDB console for triaging

 ## Read Before Start